vitalik/django-ninja/docs/docs/tutorial/temporal_response.md

 ## Temporal response object

-This response object is used for the base of all responses, including a n
+This response object is used for the base of all responses built by Django Ninja, including error responses.
+This object is *not* used if a Django `HttpResponse` object is returned directly by an operation.

 Obviously this response object won't contain the content yet, but it does have the `content_type` set (but you probably don't want to be changing it).